coatyio/coaty-js/README.md

 [![release](https://img.shields.io/badge/release-Conventional%20Commits-yellow.svg)](https://conventionalcommits.org/)
 [![npm version](https://badge.fury.io/js/coaty.svg)](https://www.npmjs.com/package/coaty)

-The Coaty framework enables realization of collaborative IoT applications and scenarios in a distributed, decentralized fashion.
-A *Coaty application* consists of *Coaty agents* that act independently and communicate with each other to achieve common goals.
+Using the Coaty [koʊti] framework as a middleware, you can build distributed applications out of decentrally organized application components, so called *Coaty agents*, which are loosely coupled and communicate with each other in (soft) real-time.
+The main focus is on IoT prosumer scenarios where smart agents act in an autonomous, collaborative, and ad-hoc fashion.
 Coaty agents can run on IoT devices, mobile devices, in microservices, cloud or backend services.

 The Coaty framework provides a production-ready application and communication layer foundation for building collaborative IoT applications in an easy-to-use yet powerful and